 Which city should you visit?
 Read on to compare the activities as well as the prices of travel for Bucharest and Lisbon.
 We'll break down costs for accommodation, food, transportation and more to help you learn more about these two destinations.
 Then, you can figure out if either of these two places are accessible based on your travel budget, schedule, and interests.
 So, let's dig into it.

 Lisbon is a stunning, picturesque, and colorful city.
 With plenty of activities and things to do, it's a huge city that draws plenty of visitors.
 The famous beauty of this place is one of the main draws.
-And you can't forget about the live music, food, and shopping.
+And you can't forget about the shopping, museums, and nightlife.

 Let's take a look at the differences and similarities between Lisbon and Bucharest.
 Then, you can decide for yourself which place is better for your next trip.